joakim/kay/README.md

 ## Examples

-<sub>This is just an exploration of possibilities.
+<sup>This is just an exploration of possibilities.
 Consider it [Readme Driven](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html) Programming Language Design.
 Comments should be like [Haskell's](https://wiki.haskell.org/Commenting).
-In these examples they are also enclosed in `""` for the Smalltalk syntax highlighting to look right. `-->` signifies output.</sub>
+In these examples they are also enclosed in `""` for the Smalltalk syntax highlighting to look right. `-->` signifies output.</sup>

 ```smalltalk
 -- "create a Replicant object"